 - Nasal saline irrigation.

-If symptoms of sinusitis don’t improve after 10 days, you can also try this sinus infection treatment:
+If symptoms of sinusitis don’t improve after ten days, you can also try this sinus infection treatment:

-- Antibiotics (for seven days in adults and 10 days in children).
+- Antibiotics (for seven days in adults and ten days in children).

 - Oral or topical decongestants.

 - Prescription intranasal steroid sprays.
-(Don’t use non-prescription sprays or drops for longer than three to five days — they may actually increase congestion).
+(Don’t use non-prescription sprays or drops for longer than three to five days; they may increase congestion.).

 Long-term (chronic) sinusitis may be treated by focusing on the underlying condition (typically allergies).
 This is usually treated with:

 - Leukotriene antagonists reduce swelling and allergy symptoms.